meveo-infra/env-common/README.md

-# env-common
+# env_common
-common scripts for typical meveo env
+Common files for all environments